drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 how speech sounds from an unfamiliar language are filtered through native phonological categories [@HasegawaJohnsonEtAl2016-UnderresourcedASR], as part of a larger project involving non-traditional approaches to automatic speech recognition.
-Much work remains to realize the potential of that application as well.
+Much work remains to realise the potential of that application as well.